trevorgokey/besmarts/README.md

 # Installation

-BESMARTS is on PyPi, but certain dependencies are not and only exist on conda unless they are built from source.
+BESMARTS is on PyPI, but certain dependencies are not and only exist on conda unless they are built from source.
 Currently, the best way to install all functionality is to use conda to create a python environment with Ambertools:
 ```